ByteworksHomeLab/spring-ai-lab/README.md

 ![Spring AI Ollama.png](src%2Fmain%2Fresources%2Fstatic%2FSpring%20AI%20Ollama.png)

-The JUnit tests each use Docker Test Containers to dynamically spin up a Postgres PGVector Docker instance for testing.
+JUnit tests use Docker Test Containers to dynamically spin up Postgres PGVector.
+The Spring Boot AI application spins up Docker Compose automatically when it runs providing both Ollama and Postgres PGVector.
-Likewise, the Spring Boot AI application relies on Docker Compose to spin up an Ollama instance and a Postgres PGVector instance.
-Well, technically. you have to spin up Docker Compose yourself.
+The only thing not automated is the installation of the Llama3 LLM, but that is a one-time task (unless the Docker volume gets deleted).

 ## Audience
 The audience or this project is Spring Framework application developers who are new to artificial intelligence.
 It is expected that you know your way around the Spring Framework,